7 Historical Books Like Before We Were Yours

 5. Little Fires Everywhere

 This is a suburban mystery, as well as historical fiction.
 It is set in a very planned, perfect town in Cleveland, and we follow the story of Mia.
-She is a single mother and an artist who moves into this town and witnesses it be torn apart by a custody battle between a biological mother and the adoptive parents of an Asian-American baby.
+She is a single mother and an artist who moves into this town and witnesses a custody battle between a biological mother and the adoptive parents of an Asian-American baby tear it apart.

 The book shows every side of the story, so you aren’t forced to believe one thing.
 Instead, you were forced to consider the book’s conflict yourself and come to your conclusion.
 In doing that, it exposes how hypocritical being a judgmental person is.

-Also, it is eye-opening in that way where you can explore different ways of approaching life, whether it’s by the rules or not.
-Again, it exposes how people harbor hatred because of distrust, not understanding how other people might approach life, and having a different idea of right or wrong.
+Also, it is eye-opening to explore different ways of approaching life, whether it’s by the rules or not.
+Again, it exposes how people harbor hatred because of distrust, not understanding how others might approach life, and having a different idea of right or wrong.

 That is an important thing to understand about humanity and reading.
-Moreover, you get to see how it explores motherhood and familial connection and love similar to Before We Were Yours.
-So if you’re looking for a book that is a deep dive into human nature that will keep you at the edge of your seat, and force you to feel conflicting things, then this is perfect for you.
+Moreover, you get to see how it explores motherhood, familial connection, and love, similar to Before We Were Yours.
+So, if you’re looking for a book that is a deep dive into human nature that will keep you at the edge of your seat and force you to feel conflicting things, this is perfect for you.

 Author: Celeste Ng